codingMustache/codingMustache/README.md

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. PCM Sampler
+ 1. PC-9801
- 2. Programmable Sound Generator (PSG)
+ 2. Xmillennium
- 3. FM Synthesizer
+ 3. MSX
- 4. ADPCM Sampler
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  FM-7
 </details>